Theatre Performance

 Faculty and Staff Biographies

-William Jones (Performing Arts Center Coordinator, Faculty Lighting Mentor, Faculty Props Mentor) has been involved in building, acting, and facilitating theater in all its forms since the mid-'90s.
+William Jones (Performing Arts Center Coordinator, Technical Director, Faculty Lighting Mentor, Faculty Props Mentor ) has been involved in building, acting, and facilitating theater in all its forms since the mid '90s.
 Previous credits include The Muckle Man (actor/set construction), The Blue Room (actor/set construction), and Happyslap (actor/set construction).
 He is looking forward to creating even more amazing, exciting, and dynamic theater with GCC.

 David Seitz (Director, Producer, Faculty Stage Management Mentor, Faculty Sound Mentor) is the Program Director for the GCC Theatre Arts & Film and the Musical Theatre Programs.
 With an MFA from the University of Southern California, Professor Seitz has taught for years in the K-12 system, his own acting school (Actors Academy), and Theatre & Film here at GCC since 1998.
 He has directed and operated summer performing arts camps through the Valley, as well as having worked in Hollywood and community theatre.
-David has been AriZoni nominated for Outstanding Production as a co-producer of Based on a Totally True Story and has been honored by the Kennedy Center American College Theatre Festival for his work on the Neil Simon comedy California Suite, the musical Working, the absurdist David Ives comedy All In The Timing, and the adaptation of Gerorge Orwell’s dystopian drama 1984.
-He is currently the KCACTF Region 8 SDC Student Directing Initiative Program Coordinator.
+David has been AriZoni nominated for Outstanding Production as a co-producer of Based on a Totally True Story and has been honored by the Kennedy Center American College Theatre Festival for his work on the Neil Simon comedy California Suite, the musical Working, the absurdist David Ives comedy All In The Timing, and the adaptation of George Orwell’s dystopian drama 1984.
+He has been recognized by KCACTF Region 8 for his work as the SDC Student Directing Initiative Program Coordinator and has been awarded KCACTF’s highest honor - The Gold Medallion.

 Kris Swinson (Audiovisual Technician, Faculty Sound Mentor) holds an AAS in Audio Production Technologies and Sound Design from GCC and is now their resident audiovisual technician and advisor for the Performing Arts Department.
 Having worked continuously on productions as Sound Designer/Operator, Media Technician, and Lighting Technician since 2012, his work with GCC’s theater program continues to grow as he expands his capabilities as a technician and as a mentor for students and staff interested in audiovisual entertainment technologies.
 He looks forward to working more with students and other professionals in the community.

-Lesley Tutnick-Machbitz (Director, Producer, Choreographer, Faculty Costume Mentor) Lesley’s work includes repertory, regional, national, and world premiere theatre as well as theatre for young audiences.
-Lesley has both regional and national commercials to her credit as well as several independent film roles.
-She earned her degrees in Theatre Performance as well as a three-year certificate of study in Meisner Technique from Meisner’s PlayHouse West in Los Angeles and Summer Congress at the American Conservatory Theatre in San Francisco.
+Lesley Tutnick-Machbitz (Director, Producer, Faculty Costume Mentor) Lesley’s work includes repertory, regional, national and world premiere theatre as well as theatre for young audiences.
+Lesley has both regional and national commercials to her credits as well as several independent film roles.
+She earned her degrees in Theatre Performance as well as a three year certificate of study in Meisner Technique from Meisner’s PlayHouse West in Los Angeles and Summer Congress at the The American Conservatory Theatre in San Francisco.
 Locally, Lesley was nominated for AriZoni awards for her work in Cactus Flower, My Children!
 My Africa!, All Through The Night, and Dark of the Moon.
 She is a proud member of Actors’ Equity Association and Screen Actors Guild.

 Upcoming GCC Theatre Arts Events